 The Educator Statement of Commitment for the 2012-2013 School Year is a document created by The Nest educators during our pre-planning week in July 2012.
 The foundation of the Statement of Commitment is The Nest’s stated beliefs and values.
 The intention of the document is to specify the role and expectations of educators at The […]Read more about Educator Statement of Commitment

 In 2000, Teresa became involved in a neighborhood preschool as a parent of a one-year-old and, over the course of the next 10 years, developed a passion for early childhood education.
-In 2007, Ms. Cole became an employee of the school and held the position of Director of Operations.
+In 2007, she became an employee of the school and held the position of Director of Operations.
 The dedication to further quality programs for the youngest children, specifically infants, was borne from these experiences.
-Teresa is dedicated to life-long learning and recently participated in a second study tour of the infant/toddler centers of Reggio Emilia, Italy to further her understanding of the role of nurturing care and education in children ages birth to three years.
+Teresa is dedicated to life-long learning and has participated in two study tours of the infant/toddler centers of Reggio Emilia, Italy to further her understanding of the role of nurturing care and education in children ages birth to three years.

 Kristi has nearly 20 years of experience in many different areas of education, including experience in the classroom with ages ranging from infants to adults.
 She has studied the Reggio Emilia approach to early childhood extensively and has participated in several study tours to Reggio Emilia, Italy.
-Kristi is currently the Pedagogical Coordinator for Inspired Practices, a non-profit organization founded to support ongoing dialogue and thinking among local educators about the experiences of Reggio Emilia.
+Previously, she was the Pedagogical Coordinator for Inspired Practices, a non-profit organization founded to support ongoing dialogue and thinking among local educators about the experiences of Reggio Emilia.

-Mandy has 15 years of experience as an educator and teacher of children ages 3 months through 5 years.
-She has spent the most recent 10 years of her experience at the Grant Park Cooperative Preschool where she has furthered her study and practice of the Reggio Emilia approach to early children education and has participated in developing curriculum for the school in her role as part of the pedagogical team.
+Mandy has over 15 years of experience as an educator and teacher of children ages 3 months through 5 years.
+Prior to co-founding The Nest she spent 10 years teaching at the Grant Park Cooperative Preschool where she furthered my study and practice of the Reggio Emilia approach to early children education.
+She participated in developing curriculum for the school in my role as part of the pedagogical team.